-Here's why everyone's talking about turmeric right now
+Everyone is cooking with turmeric—here’s why you should be, too

 Turmeric has long been an ingredient in curries.
 My favorite reason to fish out a container of the stuff is 101 Cookbook’s absolutely killer red lentil soup with lemon, which is hearty, zesty, and full of flavor.
 I once had a roommate who would eat big bowls of Greek yogurt topped with turmeric, honey, and nuts and that was delicious, too.

-But lately turmeric has also appeared on cafe drink menus in the form of a golden milk (or “golden mylk” latte, which is basically a hipsterized version of haldi doodh, a turmeric-and-milk beverage you can find in places like Pakistan.
+But lately turmeric has also appeared on cafe drink menus in the form of a golden milk (or “golden mylk”) latte, which is basically a hipsterized version of haldi doodh, a turmeric-and-milk beverage you can find in places like Pakistan.
 Often a combination of nondairy milk, turmeric paste, cinnamon, and ginger, a golden mylk latte is kind of like chai with turmeric instead of black tea, colored a beautiful shade of foamy golden yellow.
 Make your own, or order it at your local coffee shop.

 Are there health benefits?